Goodka7/SOC/Winlogon/README.md

 </div>

 ### Playbook Considerations
 To keep the walkthrough concise and resource-efficient, I will not screenshot every playbook screen.
-For a detailed playbook breakdown, refer to my other walkthroughs like **Broken-Access-Controls** or **QR Phishing**, as they cover most of the prompts used in this environment.
+For a detailed playbook breakdown, refer to my other walkthroughs like [Broken-Access-Controls](https://github.com/Goodka7/SOC/blob/main/Broken-Access-Control/README.md) or [QR Phishing](https://github.com/Goodka7/SOC/blob/main/QRPhishing/README.md), as they cover most of the prompts used in this environment.

 ## LOLBin Analysis
 The alert categorizes this event as **LOLBin** (Living Off the Land Binary).
 A LOLBin is any binary supplied by the operating system that is normally used for legitimate purposes but can also be abused by malicious actors.
 Some default system binaries may have unexpected side effects, allowing attackers to hide post-exploitation activities.